microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Find-EntraPermissions.md

     [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The Microsoft Entra PowerShell SDK application requires users to have domain knowledge of both the semantics and
+the Microsoft Entra PowerShell SDK application requires users to have domain knowledge of both the semantics and
 syntax of Microsoft Entra API permissions used to authorize access to the API.
 This cmdlet helps to answer the
 following questions:  - How do I find the values to supply to the permission-related parameters of commands like
 New-EntraApplication and other application and consent related commands? - What permissions are applicable to a